ttsiodras/ATtiny85_MonkeyIslandPlayer/README.md

 The pushbutton pin is pulled to GND via a 10K resistor, but pulled up to VCC when the button is pushed.

+Also: these assignments are just `#define`s in the code - feel free to change them if a different placement suits you better.

-And here's some ASCII-art of the ATtiny85, to show where these pins are:
+Here's some ASCII-art of the ATtiny85, to show the pin layout:

                                         +--------+
            (PCINT5/~RESET/ADC0/dW) PB5  | 1    8 | VCC